payk-token/payk-token/README.md

 - Telegram
 - Facebook Messenger

-Or use our mobile web app — no app downloads or sign-ups required.
+Or use our mobile web app — PAYK.
+No app downloads or sign-ups required.
 Just your phone number.

 🔹 **Supported stablecoins**